 - A protection for creative work. - A legal right that is granted under Ireland's Copyright and Related Rights Act 2000 (revised in 2019) to any person who has created an original work. - Copyright gives the person who created the work the right to decide how the work can be used. - Copyright makes it possible for creators to get paid for their creative work.

 WHAT RIGHTS DOES THE CREATOR HAVE?

-- The creator receives economic rights AND moral rights. - The creator gets to determine how the work is used and how their ownership is credited.
+The creator gets to determine how the work is used and how their ownership is credited.